mtpereira/ansible-ghost/README.md

 Author Information
 ------------------

-Thanks to [nodesource](https://nodesource.com/) for the Nodejs packages repository and Ansible role.
+Thanks to [nodesource](https://nodesource.com/) for the Nodejs packages repository

+Thanks to [SimpliField](http://www.simplifield.com/) for the Ansible role.

 Thanks to [jdauphant](https://github.com/jdauphant/) for the Nginx role.